 Locri Beaches – a Tourist Paradise

-Marina di Locri beaches – golden sand and turquoise waters of the Ionian Sea
+Marina di Locri – by the Sea

 Activities Beyond the Beach